TACC/coe-332-sp21/docs/week10/deployments.rst

   for complex deployments that dynamically match different pods, but for the deployments in this class, you will not need this extra complexity.
 As long as you ensure the label in the ``template`` is the same as the label in the ``selector.matchLables`` your deployments will work.
-It's worth pointing out that the first use of the ``app: hello-app`` label for the deployment iteself (lines 5 and 6 of the yaml) could be removed without impacting the end result.
+It's worth pointing out that the first use of the ``app: hello-app`` label for the deployment itself (lines 5 and 6 of the yaml) could be removed without impacting the end result.

 We create a deployment in k8s using the ``apply`` command, just like when creating a pod:

 .. code-block:: bash

-  $ kubectl apply -f basic-deploymnet.yml
+  $ kubectl apply -f deployment-basic.yml

 If all went well, k8s response should look like: